-Utilized in walls and ceiling applications, old wood paneling makes a statement and is an environmental choice.
-One of the many reasons that reclaimed woods have become so popular is the unique origin story.
-These woods have been already been utilized for over a century as barns, and industrial buildings and it is this past is what helps create a unique sought after appearance of character and charm.
+Utilized for accent walls and ceiling applications, old wood paneling makes an unmistakable statement – and is an eco-friendly choice!
+One of the many reasons that reclaimed wood wall paneling has become so popular is the unique origin story.
+Reclaimed wood is real wood that has already been utilized for over a century in old barns and industrial buildings.
+This history creates a highly sought after appearance full of character and charm.

-Each plank has unique saw marks, nail holes and scars that give a glimpse into the past and it also creates an authenticity that is next to impossible to recreate or fake with new woods.
-The beautiful part about reclaimed wood is that after the metals are removed the wood can start to be cut shaped and molded into a high end usable product with the same high tech equipment new woods are milled.
-The result is a super unique face of each plank with precision milled tongue and groove profiles that allow the wood to be installed with ease.
+Each wood panel has unique saw marks, nail holes and naturally weathered wood grain.
+This gives a glimpse into the past and creates an authenticity that is next to impossible to replicate with new woods.
+Reclaimed wood is just like new cut wood and can be cut, shaped and molded with the same high-tech equipment.
+The result is a one-of-a-kind face of each wood panel with precision milled shiplap profiles that allow the wood to be installed with ease.
 The result is a clean, high end remodel installation that can be completed as a diy project or by a seasoned professional.
 And it’s easy to place directly over drywall with minimal prep needed.

-The woods make for a great design material on a variety of levels from color, warmth, texture, and depth.
-These woods make for an impactful addition in any space.
+Real wood makes for a great interior design material on a variety of levels.
+From color, warmth, texture, and depth, these real wood wall panels make an impactful addition in any space.
 Increase the appeal of a minimalist modern office design by adding a wide swath of natural color and warmth, or create a homey atmosphere in a contemporary living room.
-Wood panels are coated with a waterbased top coat in the space shown below in order that keep the planks as natural as possible.
+Wood panels are coated with a water based top coat in the space shown below to keep the wood paneling as natural as possible.

-The vast majority of reclaimed wood comes from the interior of the structure and provides a brown tones aged patia, but the material that was exposed to the elements takes on a beautiful range of gray weathered patina.
-It's a full range of gray color tones that are so popular today and makes for a stunning wall paneling display.
-The exterior planks come in a range of silvery gray tones that developed over the last hundred years of basking in the sun, snow and rain season after season.
-The woods clean up perfectly and find themselves in a wide range of design settings in both commercial and residential projects.
+The vast majority of reclaimed wood comes from the interior of the structure and has a patina with brown tones, while the material that was exposed to the outdoor elements takes on a beautiful range of gray weathered patina.
+This results in a full range of gray color tones that are so popular today and makes for a stunning wall paneling display.
+The exterior planks come in a range of silvery gray tones that developed over the last hundred years of basking in the sun, snow and rain, season after season.
+The wood panels clean up perfectly and find themselves in a wide range of interior design settings in both commercial and home improvement projects.

-Big open spaces make for an ideal space to add beautiful old wood walls.
+Big open spaces make for an ideal space to add beautiful old wood-paneled walls.
 The large space creates a great opportunity to incorporate a large accent of color and style that will help set the tone for the establishment.
-The original aged patina with a natural oil finish radiates in the sunlight and also helps to dampen some of the noise of the patrons.
+The accent wall showcases the original aged patina with a natural oil finish that radiates in the sunlight and also helps to dampen some of the noise of the patrons.

-The beautiful thing about old wood is that it can look like new too.
-The woods can be cut from large timbers and beams that allow the old wood to radiate like new, but it still has the old slow growth character of the wood with some checks and nail holes to remind you of where it came from.
-This cleaner grade of old reclaimed wood is often referred to as “antique” and it can be sourced from a wide range of woods and color tones.
+The beautiful thing about old wood is that it can look new too.
+The wood wall panels can be cut from large timbers and beams that allow the old wood to radiate like new, but it still has the old growth character with some checks and nail holes to remind you of where it came from.
+This cleaner grade of old reclaimed wood is often referred to as “antique” and it can be sourced from a wide range of wood species and color tones.

-As you can see, old wood has made its mark on just about every design space you can think of and it rarely repeats itself or comes off as a mass-produced product.
-These planks are painstakingly dismantled, cleaned, de-nailed, kiln driend, planed, ripped, molded, sanded, and finished one board at a time in order to salvage these unique woods from our past and give them a new life.
+As you can see, old wood has made its mark on just about every interior design space you can think of and it rarely repeats itself or comes off as a mass-produced product.
+This old wood paneling is painstakingly dismantled, cleaned, de-nailed, kiln dried, planed, ripped, molded, sanded, and finished one board at a time.

-Reclaimed wood paneling tends to be looked at as a wall application, but we are seeing some great opportunities when it comes to covering the ceiling.
-It makes a dramatic backdrop for some large hand hewn or rough sawn timbers and frees up the other wall for other textures and decor.
-The paneling and beams make a great pair, they carry similar color tones and textures, but are distinct enough to give their own contribution to the design.
+Reclaimed wood paneling tends to be looked at as a wall paneling application, but we are seeing some great opportunities when it comes to covering the ceiling.
+It makes a dramatic backdrop for some large hand hewn or rough sawn timbers and frees up the other wall for other textures and home decor.
+The wood paneling and beams make a great pair; they carry similar color tones and textures, but are distinct enough to give their own contribution to the interior design.